emilyjspencer/TicTacToeTechTest/README.md

 Build the business logic for a game of tic tac toe.
 It should be easy to implement a working game of tic tac toe by combining your code with any user interface, whether web or command line.

+* The board is composed of nine squares
+* Each square can be claimed by a player
+* Player 1 goes first and is distinguished by an 'X'
+* Player 2 goes second and is distinguished by an 'O'
+* The squares are labelled as follows(from left to right):

+* A1 A2 A3
+* B1 B2 B3
+* C1 C2 C3

+* There are eight possible winning combinations for each player:
+* For player 1:
+* Horizontally:
+- A1 A2 A3
+- B1 B2 B3
+- C1 C2 C3
+- Vertically:
+- A1 B1 C1
+- A2  B2 C2
+- A3 B2 C3
+- Diagonally:
+- A1 B2 C3
+- C1 B2 A3